A person thinking, sat on the sofa.

 They will check your weight and height, as methylphenidate can make you grow more slowly.

-They will check your heart rate and blood pressure, as this is a stimulant that can have side effects on the heart and blood vessels.
+They will check your heart rate and blood pressure, as methylphenidate can sometimes increase these.

 About this information